 Director of International Relations

-Alison served on the Fulbright Association Board of Directors (2000-2006, Membership Chair, 2003-2006), was President of the Greater New York Chapter of the Fulbright Association (2000-2002) and founded the Fulbright Youth Conference in 2001, which brought together hundreds of New York City high school students for training in peaceful solutions to conflict.
-As a board member of the New Jersey Scholars Program, of which she is also a graduate, Alison built up and engaged the alumni community (1996-2000).
+Alison has served on the Fulbright Association Board of Directors, was President of the Greater New York Chapter of the Fulbright Association, and founded the Fulbright Youth Conference in 2001, which brought together hundreds of New York City high school students for training in peaceful solutions to conflict.
+She also served as a board member of the New Jersey Scholars Program (of which she is a graduate).
 Alison taught writing at New York University and English at The Bilingual Company, a Japanese language school in New York.
-In her 15 years as a journalist, she has written for The New York Times, Wall Street Journal, NACLA Report on the Americas, National Geographic Traveler, Associated Press and Texas Observer, among other US and international print and Internet publications.
-Alison's penchant for start-up experiments led her to help found a web content provider, a Brazilian culture magazine and several multicultural newsletters.
+In her 15 years as a journalist, she has written for The New York Times, Wall Street Journal, NACLA Report on the Americas, National Geographic Traveler, Associated Press and Texas Observer, among other publications.
+Alison's penchant for start-up experiments led her to help found a web content provider, a Brazilian culture magazine, and several multicultural newsletters.

 Alison received a BA in Comparative Literature in Spanish and Russian from Yale University and a MFA in Literary Nonfiction from Columbia University School of the Arts.
-She lived in Mexico for several years on a Fulbright Fellowship to research social change in Mexico and has traveled extensively in Latin America.
-Alison speaks Spanish fluently, is conversant in Portuguese, French, and Russian, and knows some Hebrew.
-She would love to bicycle around the world with her family one day.
+She lived in Mexico for several years on a Fulbright Fellowship to research social change in Mexico, and has traveled extensively in Latin America.
+Alison speaks Spanish, Portuguese, French and Russian, and limited Hebrew.
+She would love to take her family cycling around the world once they all graduate from training wheels.